beautiful-code/bc-website/content/articles/design-systems.md

 slug: "design-systems"
 author: "Manjunath"
 tech: ["js", "nextjs"]
+keytakeaway: "A successful design system requires investment in both tooling and culture.
+Start with core components, establish clear governance, and gradually expand as your organization grows."
 ---

 A well-designed system is the backbone of scalable frontend development, ensuring consistency and efficiency across large organizations.